HackGT/pg_initialaser/README.md

 Realtalk: this project is a 2 line script that runs `CREATE USER` and `CREATE DATABASE`.

+**Note:** The user that is created has severely restricted permissions (only has access to the created database).
+It also does not have a password.

 ## Environment variables

 | Name     | Description                                                            |